We shall first define a class of symbolic expressions in terms

 1. Atomic symbols are S-expressions.

-2. If and are S-expressions, so is
+are S-expressions, so is

 .